 Frequently Asked Questions

-The questions below represent the most frequently asked questions regarding mitigation efforts as we begin the 2021-2022 school year.
+The questions below represent the most frequently asked questions regarding mitigation efforts for the 2021-2022 school year.

 The Iowa Department of Public Health, the Centers for Disease Control and Prevention (CDC), and the Dubuque County Incident Management Team all recommend vaccination for those eligible as the most effective way to prevent COVID-19 illness and stop the spread.